MaksimDzhangirov/backendBankExample/docs/part53-eng.md

 }
 ```

-So now, we can easily save the input status code to the response recorder
+So now, we can easily save the input status code to the `ResponseRecorder`
 with this statement.
 Then, one important thing we must do is, we have
 to call the original response writer's `WriteHeader` function so that
 it can write the header of the response for us.